Somalis in the United Kingdom: Refugees and asylum seekers

-During the 1980s and 1990s, the civil war in Somalia lead to a large number of Somali immigrants, comprising the majority of the current Somali population in the UK.
+During the 1980s and 1990s, the civil war in Somalia led to a large number of Somali immigrants, comprising the majority of the current Somali population in the UK.
 Between 1988 and 1994, the favoured destination of people fleeing the civil war was Scandinavia, but by 1999 53 per cent of Somali asylum applications in Europe were made in the UK.
 Many of these asylum seekers had fled from neighbouring countries such as Ethiopia before migrating to the UK.
 Many of these refugees were women and children whose men had either been killed or had stayed in Somalia to fight, changing the Somali settlement from one of single seamen to that of refugee communities.
 Between 1985 and 2006, Somalis figured among the top ten largest country of origin groups of people seeking asylum in the UK.
 In the late 1980s, most of these early migrants were granted refugee status, while those arriving later in the 1990s more often obtained temporary status.

 Some Somali refugees have also been resettled in the UK under the government's Gateway Protection Programme, which was launched in 2004.
 Under this scheme, refugees designated as particularly vulnerable by the UNHCR are assessed for eligibility under the 1951 Refugee Convention by the Home Office.
 If they meet the eligibility criteria they are then brought to the UK and granted indefinite leave to remain.
 The first Somali refugees to be resettled arrived in 2010, and between 2010 and 2012, a total of 418 Somalis were resettled in the UK.
 Further numbers of Somalis were resettled under the programme in 2013.

 People whose asylum applications have been rejected but who remain in the UK constitute one of a number of categories of irregular immigrants.
 In 2010, 270 Somalis had their asylum claims rejected in final decisions.
 The British government has a declared policy of not deporting failed asylum seekers to Somalia as it considers it too dangerous for return, although it has forcibly returned people to regions of the country that are more stable and accessible by air, such as Somaliland.
 In April 2014 the Home Office issued new advice to its case workers, suggesting that it is now safe to return people to the capital, Mogadishu.
 In a test case in June 2014, a judge granted an injunction to halt that deportation of a Somali man to Mogadishu.
 Some Somalis had been returned to Mogadishu prior to the issuance of new guidance, and the returns were subject to criticism from members of the Somali community as well as human rights groups and organisations.
 Of those Somalis whose asylum claims have been declined or whose temporary status had expired, some have voluntarily repatriated.
 Many others have been subject to indefinite detention in immigration detention centres.